syncfusion-content/blazor-docs/blazor/chat-ui/templates.md

 # Templates in Blazor Chat UI component

-The Chat UI provides several template options to customize the empty chat, message, suggestions, footer items, timebreak and typing users.
+The Chat UI component provides several templates for customizing the appearance of the empty conversation area, messages, typing indicator, and more.
+These templates provide flexibility for users to create a unique, personalized chat experience.

 ## Empty chat template

-You can use the `EmptyChatTemplate` tag directive to display information when there are no messages, such as a welcome note, and more in the Chat UI.
+You can use the `EmptyChatTemplate` property to customize the chat interface when no messages are displayed.
+Personalized content, such as welcome messages or images, can be added to create an engaging and inviting experience for users starting a conversation.

 ## Message template